tztztztztz/yolov2.pytorch/README.md

 | VOC2007 train | VOC2007 train   | 84.7|
 | VOC2007 train  | VOC2007 test  | 10.7|

-Obviously, this model is in the overfitting.
+Obviously, this model is in the overfitting situation.
 In another word, it is a low bias and high variance model.
 I guess the reason is that the number of data is too small, and I don't apply data augmentation and transfer learning.
 However, it proves our model is correct at least, right?

 I will keep on updating this repo in the next few months.